 “Obesity, however it will come to be defined, would need to be approached just like any other physical or mental impairment, preventing an employer from treating an employee less favourably.
 This would include the ability to dismiss,” London-based lawyer Audrey Williams said.
 “Access to the office and seating arrangements may have to be reviewed.
 Might obese employees need preferential access to car parking?”

-Employment lawyer Casey Dockendorff said that human rights legislation was being interpreted more broadly by the courts with judges and arbitrators looking at the issue in a social context.
+Toronto-based employment lawyer Casey Dockendorff told HRM that human rights legislation was being interpreted more broadly by the courts with judges and arbitrators looking at the issue in a social context.

 “We’re going to continue to see some developments on it, and it’s definitely something people need to keep an eye on,” Dockendorff said.
 “This whole notion of a perceived disability is really starting to come to the forefront.”

 A 2012 Ontario case found an employee was discriminated against on the grounds of “perceived obesity”, along with a number of other grounds.
 Although the man was not obese, his coworkers and manager treated him as if he were and this was sufficient for the court to uphold the complaint, however, there was very little analysis of the issue.